 Hilton Honors has undergone a lot of changes over the last year or so.
 The newly announced changes along with 4 new Hilton credit cards hitting the market on January 18, 2018, are a welcome change, and add a ton of to the program.

 While the changes are generally positive, with elites (Gold & Diamond) gaining an enhanced benefits package, lower tiers have taken a hit to their points earnings.
-The changes effectively add value to holding Gold or Diamond status with Hilton Honors, which in turn adds value to The Platinum Card® from American Express, and the Hilton Honors Ascend Card from American Express, which provides complimentary Gold and Diamond Status respectively.
+The changes effectively add value to holding Gold or Diamond status with Hilton Honors, which in turn adds value to The Platinum Card® from American Express, and the Hilton Honors American Express Aspire Card, which provides complimentary Gold and Diamond Status respectively.